Treponema pallidum: Subspecies

 The three subspecies causing yaws, bejel, and syphilis are morphologically and serologically indistinguishable.
-The genomes of three of the T. pertenue strains are similar to those of the T. pallidum strain, differing by only 0.2%, corresponding to virulence factors.
+The genomes of three of the T. p. pertenue strains are similar to those of the T. p. pallidum strain, differing by only 0.2%, corresponding to virulence factors.
 The three subspecies can be distinguished by genetics, using restriction fragment length polymorphism (RFLP), which utilizes techniques such as PCR, restriction digest and gel electrophoresis.
 Genes tprC, tprI, and the 5' flanking region of tpp15 can be used to differentiate between the three subspecies based on DNA fragment lengths and location of bands in gel electrophoresis.
 These bacteria were originally classified as members of separate species, but DNA hybridization analysis indicates they are members of the same species.
 Treponema carateum, the cause of pinta, remains a separate species because no isolate is available for DNA analysis.
 Disease transmittance in subspecies T. p. endemicum and T. p. pertenue is considered non-venereal.
 T. p. pallidum is the most invasive pathogenic subspecies, while T. carateum is the least invasive of the species.
 T. p. endemicum and T. p. pertenue are intermediately invasive.

 Laboratory identification

 Electron micrograph image of T. pallidum cultured on epithelial cells of cotton-tail rabbits.

 Treponema pallidum was first microscopically identified in syphilitic chancres by Fritz Schaudinn and Erich Hoffmann at the Charité in Berlin in 1905.
-Historically, this bacterium was identified in the clinical laboratory through visualization in dark field microscopy.
+Historically, this bacterium was identified in the clinical laboratory through visualization in dark-field microscopy.
 This bacterium can be detected with special stains, such as the Dieterle stain.
 T. pallidum is also detected by serology, including nontreponemal VDRL, rapid plasma reagin, treponemal antibody tests (FTA-ABS), T. pallidum immobilization reaction, and syphilis TPHA test.